 - See Vincent’s presentation for a quick summary and more details on Alvas rentability predictions

-- The CEO of Alva has offered to attend our WEG meeting to present the project and answer any questions.
-We’ll try to take him up on the offer once we have a date for our WEG meeting.
+- We will try to get the CEO of Alva to attend our WEG meeting to briefly present the project and answer any questions.